Florida Adoption Laws: What You Need to Know

 Adoption in Florida is open to individuals and couples who meet the legal requirements.
 At Lifetime Adoption, a Florida-licensed adoption agency, we are dedicated to helping families provide a loving and supportive home for a child.
 Florida law ensures that all eligible families have the opportunity to adopt and grow their families through this life-changing process.

-Who is Eligible for Adoption Under Florida Law?
+Who is Eligible to be Adopted Under Florida Law?

 Under Florida law, the following individuals may be adopted: